pingforhelp/BCA/Docs/Computer Sci/C.md

 > [!NOTE]
-> This content changed or modified for better readable, editing of Facial and language wherever mistakes are made by the Teacher.
+> This content changed or modified for better readable, editing of Facts and language wherever mistakes are made by the Teacher.

 Img/pdf con,verted to `.md` using:
 ```